Grevillea lavandulacea

 Grevillea lavandulacea, commonly known as lavender grevillea, is a species of flowering plant in the family Proteaceae and is endemic to southern continental Australia.
 It is a prostrate to spreading shrub with linear to elliptic leaves and clusters of pink to red flowers.

 Description

-Grevillea lavandulacea is a spreading to protrate shrub that typically grows to a height of 0.2–1.5 m.
+Grevillea lavandulacea is a spreading to prostrate shrub that typically grows to a height of 0.2–1.5 m.
 Its adult leaves are narrow elliptic to linear, 5–40 mm long and 0.5–10 mm wide with the edges turned down.
 The flowers are arranged on short side branches in clusters of mostly two to ten on a rachis 0.5–5 mm long.
 They are red or pink, the outer surface silky hairy, the pistil 21.5–28.5 mm long.
 Flowering occurs from late winter to early summer and the fruit is a narrowly oblong, softly-hairy follicle 111–15 mm long.